Here are some of the best Scottish Highland walks in the local area:

 The Trail of the Seven Lochs

 The Trail of the Seven Lochs is a 50-mile circular walking route in the Scottish Highlands.
-Although the route doesn’t have a designated starting point, a good place to start is the Forestry Commission Exhibition Centre at Inverfarigaig.
+Although the route doesn’t have a designated starting point, you can start in Inverness.
 The Trail of the Seven Lochs offers some of the most stunning views you will come across around Loch Ness.
 Although the entire trail is waymarked, it is advised that you keep a compass with you, as the route can become difficult to navigate in bad weather.

 The Caledonian Canal